Switchable Representation Learning Framework with Self-compatibility: Introduction

 \section{Introduction}

-Visual search systems are widely deployed, which recall the nearest neighbours in gallery features according to their distances to the query feature.
-A typical real-world visual search system consists of multiple models deployed on different platforms \cite{lou2019front,sandler2018mobilenetv2,graham2021levit} (\emph{e.g.} clouds, mobiles, smart cameras), where different platforms interact with each other by visual features.
-As diverse platforms meet different computing and storage resource limitations, deploying the unified model which suits the minimal-constrain platforms leads to a waster of resources on other platforms and limited accuracy.
+Visual search systems are widely deployed, which recall the nearest neighbors in gallery features according to their distances to the query feature.
+Real-world visual search systems consist of multiple models deployed on different platforms \cite{lou2019front,sandler2018mobilenetv2,graham2021levit} (\emph{e.g.} clouds, mobiles, smart cameras), where different platforms interact with each other by visual features.
+Typically, as for person re-identification systems, images are captured and processed into features on edge sides.
+And such features are sent to the cloud side to compare with the database features for identifying a specific person by feature similarities.
+As diverse platforms meet different computing and storage resource limitations, deploying the unified model which suits the minimal-constrain platforms leads to a waste of resources on other platforms and limited accuracy.
 To make better use of resources and achieve higher accuracy, it is expected to deploy models with different capacities which adapt to the resource limitations.
 Such a solution requires compatibility among the models to satisfy their interaction requirements, which means that the similar data processed by different models are close to each other in the feature space while dissimilar data are far apart.

 To achieve compatibility, compatible learning methods have been proposed.
-Existing researches focus on the one-to-one compatible paradigm \cite{shen2020towards,wu2021neighborhood,budnik2021asymmetric}, which constrains the learned features of a latter (learnable) model to be compatible with its previous (fixed) version.
-They are limited in achieving the many-to-many compatibilities, which means any two in a series of models are compatible with each other.
+Existing research focuses on the one-to-one compatible paradigm \cite{shen2020towards,wu2021neighborhood,budnik2021asymmetric}, which constrains the learned features of a latter (learnable) model to be compatible with its previous (fixed) version.
+They are limited in achieving many-to-many compatibilities, which means any two in a series of models are compatible with each other.